BAMresearch/aRTist-handbook/docs/_sources/tutorial_ctscan_module.rst.txt

 To make this demonstration quicker, we will decrease the number of detector pixels to 250×250.

 .. note:: In the *Parameter Panel* on the left-hand side, open the :guilabel:`Detector` tab.
-In the :guilabel:`Geometry` group, select :guilabel:`Res. [mm]` to make the pixel size a degree of freedom while we keep the overall physical size and set fixed number of pixels.
+In the :guilabel:`Geometry` group, select :guilabel:`Res. [mm]` to make the pixel size a degree of freedom while we keep the overall physical size and set a fixed number of pixels.
 For :guilabel:`Pixel`, enter :code:`250` for both :guilabel:`X` and :guilabel:`Y` (:numref:`detectorSettingsPixels`).

 .. _detectorSettingsPixels:
 .. figure:: pictures/tutorial-ctscan-detector-settings.png